mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

 ## Delete a message

-To delete a message, use the trash icon on the top of the message activity pane.
+To delete a message, use the trash icon on the top of the channel action activity pane.

 ![](assets/delete-message.png)